inventic/cartego/README.md

   * users only need a binary to run stand-alone
 * cartego is a library (easy to embed) and a protocol built on HTTP

+The bundled `cartego` command can act as either a server or a cli downloader.
+To compile (if it's in your GOPATH):

+    go install cartego/cartego

+Help information can by found by:

+    cartego -help

+For example, to download all tiles within 1 km of the White House:

+    cartego 38.8977 -77.0366 1

 License
 =======